GlennHD/kube-chrony/README.md

 ntpdate -q 10.0.8.222                                       # test ntp query against load balancer <IP>:123
 ```
 # NOTES
 - Adjust NodeSelector in values.yaml as needed.
-If you do not wish to use it, just replace with `nodeSelector: {}`
+If you do not wish to use it, just replace with `nodeSelector: {}`.
+Otherwise, add a label to a node for ntp:ntp.
+- Change IP addres '10.0.8.222' to an IP address within your Load Balancer IP pool range.
+- Change 'jh' to whatever namespace you want.
+- Spin up/down replicaCount as you see fit.
+- Modify ntpServers using your favorite time servers.